 How to Market Art Automatically Using an Autoresponder Sequence

-I have an extensive blog on how to market art automatically using an autoresponder sequence.
+I have an extensive blog on how to market art using an autoresponder sequence.
 It is a worthy read and an excellent companion piece to this post.
-This post focuses on the question about creating email marketing sequences for artists.
+This post focuses on the question of creating email marketing sequences for artists.

 The Art Marketing Toolkit Member Question about Email Marketing Sequences for Artists

 Here is the question in the Art Marketing Toolkit Project group:

 Does anyone else write draft emails on Mailchimp (or whatever you use instead?)
 Then, decide you need to have a complete strategy and a monthly/quarterly plan using a set of email series sending people to a page on your website that’s…wait for it…NOT YET PERFECT FOR HOW YOU WANT TO SELL YOUR ART.
 So, you give up and do nothing.
 Barney, do you have any pdfs that talk about artist email campaigns to sell art and not angst over them so much to cause paralysis by analysis?

 Replying to the Question